SYNTHESIS: CROSS-REPORT CONSTRAINT SET

 4. Conditional — Geometric localization and boundary sharpness

-The dossier includes repeated claims of sharply bounded damage geometries: clean planar discontinuities, cylindrical voids, node-like footprints, and abrupt transitions over short distances (geometric flux / node-footprint style localization where invoked).
+The dossier includes repeated claims of sharply bounded damage geometries: clean planar discontinuities, bounded vertical void / aperture complexes, node-like footprints, and abrupt transitions over short distances (geometric flux / node-footprint style localization where invoked).

 Constraint: the mechanism must naturally generate hard spatial boundaries (or demonstrate why such boundaries emerge) rather than relying on stochastic impact patterns or broad isotropic blast behavior.

-• Sources: Report 11 (Volumetric Mass Deficit / Vertical Boring), Report 03 (Volumetric Debris / Mass Preservation).
+• Sources: Report 11 (Volumetric Mass Deficit / Bounded Vertical Void Analysis), Report 03 (Volumetric Debris / Mass Preservation).

-• Indicators (checkable): sharply bounded geometries (planar discontinuities, cylindrical voids) that persist through heterogeneous materials; where spatial periodicity is claimed, a pre-registered geometry test bundle (fixed bearings/angles/frequency candidates + phase optimization + sensitivity + look-elsewhere correction).
-The coordinate package and scripts used for independent reruns are made available on request to good-faith reviewers.
+• Indicators (checkable): sharply bounded geometries (planar discontinuities, bounded vertical void / aperture complexes) that persist through heterogeneous materials; where spatial periodicity is claimed, a pre-registered geometry test bundle (fixed bearings/angles/frequency candidates + phase optimization + sensitivity + look-elsewhere correction).

 • Common Model A confounders: localized explosives/cutting; discriminate by predicted collateral signatures (radial blast damage, residue patterns, isotropic fragmentation) vs observed selectivity/boundary form.